 Steps to manage stress in the workplace

-Additionally, writing about your thoughts and feelings, also has a positive influence on stress.
-It acts as a cathartic process which helps you let go of stressful and anxious thoughts.
+Additionally, writing about your thoughts and feelings also has a positive influence on stress.
+It acts as a cathartic process that helps you let go of stressful and anxious thoughts.
 It is recommended to keep a diary with all your thoughts to record how you feel and why.
 This will help you let go of your stresses and anxieties.

 Eating clean is another healthy response to stress.
 Although it may be tempting to reach for the sugary snacks and refined carbs, this actually leads you to a crash in energy and can also affect your mood; which aggravates your symptoms of stress.
 Eating foods heavy in Omega-3 such as salmon, flax seeds and walnuts, are proven to boost your mood and help relieve symptoms of stress.

 Sleeping is an incredibly powerful stress reducer.
 Aim to sleep 8 hours every night; which is the ideal amount of sleep an adult needs to operate at their optimal level.
 It is also important to create a sleeping routine, involving going to bed at the same time every night and getting up at the same time every morning.
 When you have slept well, you will be much better at coping and dealing with stress in the workplace.
 It also regulates your mood, improves your concentration levels and betters your decision-making processes.

 It is vital to work your allocated 8 hours and then log off.
 As overworking is not good for your productivity levels or your mental health.
 It is important to establish boundaries, and once you have finished work you completely disconnect from all work-related topics.